 His email list became known under the alias “Craig’s List” and friends of his suggested to name the website in a similar fashion.
 Craigslist.org went live in 1996.

-She had frequent calls with Newmark as a result of frequently screwing up her job postings.
+She had plenty of calls with Newmark as a result of frequently screwing up her job postings.
 Murphy, along with an IT consultant called Nancy Melone, began discussing a more professional foundation of Craigslist.

 In 1998, the trio launched a non-profit called List Foundation where recruiters would pay $30 for job ads.
 Melone was the company’s CEO.
 For over a year, the site was available under 2 domains, namely craigslist.org and listfoundation.org.